Rearrange Rows by Variables

 the lack of row names inherent to tibble objects, yet

-still plays nice with tidyverse
+still plays nice with tidyverse syntax.

-that are not in tbl[[var]]
+Values in x that are not in tbl[[var]]

 are silently dropped.
-Values in tbl[[var]]
+Values in tbl[[var]] that are

-not in x
+not in x are silently filtered.

-are silently dropped to avoid
+Duplicates in x are silently dropped to avoid

-creating extra rows in tbl
+creating extra rows in tbl, whereas duplicates

-in var
+in var are maintained.

 Examples